Grade Level: 5

 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

-(Introductory Scene: Read aloud the following storyline introduction to the class.)
+(Introductory Scene: Read aloud the following storyline introduction to the class and follow along with the Assessing the Situation associated activity.)

 "Thank you for flying with Air-Brazil.
 Please buckle your seatbelts and turn off any electrical devices while we prepare for departure.
 We are expecting some bad weather as we fly over the Amazon rainforest area, so please remain in your seats at all times.
 If you need any assistance, press the button over your head to call the flight attendant.
 Thank you and have a pleasant flight."